 How much will it cost?

-We are able to offer you flexible funding arrangements, including “no win, no fee” agreements and will discuss the options available to you at the outset to ensure that you can make a fully informed decision.
+We are able to offer you flexible funding arrangements, including “no win, no fee” (fees charged if you have already claimed or cancel outside cooling off period) agreements and will discuss the options available to you at the outset to ensure that you can make a fully informed decision.
+Our standard fee for SIPP claims is 30% inclusive of VAT.

 In the first instance, we will undertake an initial discussion with you, free of charge, to allow us to consider whether we can assist you with your claim.